 I know this one is scary and most freelancers try to avoid this method whenever they can.
 BUT, as a matter of fact, this can be the most effective way to get high-paying freelance jobs.

-Then you sort out the ones that probably don’t have the budget to hire someone or that don’t care about ranking high in Google, maybe because they or more for personal use or get their traffic from a different channel.
+Then you sort out the ones that probably don’t have the budget to hire someone or that don’t care about ranking high on Google, e.g. if they prefer getting their traffic from different channels.

 Now that you have a list with people you can contact, write an email that they can’t ignore.
 Don’t use the same one for every potential client!
 Make it as individual as possible.